Companies hardly have any fans among their employees

-Results of the employee study “Employee Focus Germany 2020”
+Results of the Employee Study “Employee Focus Germany 2020“

 Trust and recognition are important

 But why is it so important to turn employees into fans?
-“Our studies have shown for many years that fan employees are more motivated and, for example, continue their education privately; that they recommend their employer and its products to others; that they are less prone to burnout or boreout and, above all, that they remain loyal to their company even in difficult times,” Meyer explains.
+“Our studies have shown for many years that fan employees are more motivated and, for example, continue their education privately; that they recommend their employer and its products to others; that they are less prone to “burnout” or “boreout” and, above all, that they remain loyal to their company even in difficult times,” Meyer explains.

-• Only 33 percent of respondents report: “My boss strikes the right tone when criticizing.
+• Only 33 percent of respondents say: My boss strikes the right tone when addressing criticism.

 • Only 18 percent of employees are completely satisfied with their salary.